SimonSiefke/gradle-java-example/kmeans/src/main/java/kmeans/elkan/README.md

 # Elkan's KMeans Algorithm

-> Lloyd's Algorithm is a clustering algorithm that segments data points into clusters based on their distance.
+> Elkan's Algorithm is a clustering algorithm that segments data points into clusters based on their distance.
+It uses triangle inequality to skip some distance calculation which makes it more efficient than Lloyd's Algorithm.

 ## Pruning techniques: